-Householding: To reduce expenses, each Fund mails only one copy of the Prospectus and each annual and semi-annual report to those addresses shared by two or more accounts.
+Householding: To reduce expenses, each Fund mails only one copy of the Prospectus and each annual and semi-annual report (or, if applicable, each notice of electronic accessibility thereof) to those addresses shared by two or more accounts.
 If you wish to receive individual copies of these documents, please call the Funds at 1-855-RED-FUND (733-3863) on days the respective Fund is open for business or contact your financial institution.
 Each Fund will begin sending you individual copies thirty days after receiving your request.